Filter Results

 Rochester, Minn.

-The purpose of this study is to evaluate the safety and effectiveness of intravesical administration of EG-70 and in the bladder and its effect on bladder tumors in patients with non-muscle invasive bladder cancer (NMIBC).
+This study will evaluate the safety and efficacy of intravesical administration of EG-70 in the bladder and its effect on bladder tumors in patients with NMIBC.

 -